Xinjiang - China 2026-07-02 Thursday 42.32N, 86.39E

 Guidelines

-5. Relevant departments and units pay attention to the fire prevention of forests and grasslands.
+4. Relevant departments and units should pay special attention to fire prevention.